 The situation outside of China remains much more fluid.
 A worst-case scenario of a global pandemic would undoubtedly have a significant economic impact and given the fragile nature of the global economy, could tip the world into recession.
 For now, that remains a low probability outcome and our on-the-ground reports from an assortment of technology companies in China give us confidence that with the right measures in place, the virus could potentially be contained.
 Historically, these sort of virus outbreaks have had a limited long-term impact on markets and companies.
 However, as custodians of clients’ capital we remain highly vigilant and will reassess our portfolio positioning when appropriate.

 References to individual companies or any securities is purely for the purpose of information only and should not be construed as a recommendation to buy or sell the same.

 Internet transformation: the move to entertainment on demand in music, TV and gaming will accelerate the shift of advertising to online.
 Shopping, dating, education and travel will continue to migrate.

 Next generation infrastructure: this theme is closely linked to the investment team’s focus on artificial intelligence as the next wave in computing.
-This includes cloud infrastructure (provision of servers, storage, a network, visualization software) that is needed to manage IT services remotely by renting these facilities from specialized service providers over the internet.
+This includes cloud infrastructure (provision of servers, storage, a network, visualisation software) that is needed to manage IT services remotely by renting these facilities from specialised service providers over the internet.